RaulFD-creator/Hestia-GOOD/README.md

 ### 1. DatasetGenerator

-The HestiaDatasetGenerator allows for the easy generation of training/validation/evaluation partitions with different similarity thresholds.
+The HestiaGenerator allows for the easy generation of training/validation/evaluation partitions with different similarity thresholds.
 Enabling the estimation of model generalisation capabilities.
 It also allows for the calculation of the ABOID (Area between the similarity-performance curve (Out-of-distribution) and the In-distribution performance).

 ```python
 from hestia.dataset_generator import HestiaGenerator, SimArguments